se4ai2223-uniba/architectural-style-recognition/data/README.md

 ### Languages

-As the dataset is comprised of annotated images (in contrast to annotated documents), the language we refer to in only the one used in the annotations, which is exclusively English.
+As the dataset is comprised of annotated images (in contrast to annotated documents), the language we refer to in only the one used is the annotations, which is exclusively English.

 ## Dataset Structure